naviserver-project/naviserver/README.md

 The `-f` option runs the server in the foreground with important log messages directed to your terminal.

 ### 3f.
-Download and Install Additional Modules
+Install Additional Modules

-For tar releases of NaviServer, a compatible version of the modules is provided via SourceForge.
+For tarball releases, compatible modules are provided via SourceForge.
 For example, to install a module named `nsfoo`:

 ```bash
 $ gunzip < naviserver-4.99.25-modules.tar.gz | tar xvf -